 - Corticosteroid or PRP injections with a local anesthetic performed under Ultrasound guidance.

-- This is an injection into the bursa.
-Typically long lasting relief is achieved when combined with lifestyle changes.
+- An injection into the bursa can produce long lasting relief when combined with lifestyle changes.
 If pain and inflammation do return, another injection may be considered.

 - If an infected bursa is suspected (a rare circumstance), fluid is removed from the sac for testing.

 How can Iliopsoas Bursitis be prevented?

 Avoidance of behaviors and activities that inflame the bursa will help to prevent the occurrence of hip bursitis.
 Avoid repetitive activities that put stress on the hips.
 Some preventative steps include:

 - Avoidance of behaviors and activities that inflame the bursa will help to prevent the occurrence of iliopsoas bursitis.

 - Exercise regularly to maintain balanced strength and flexibility of the hip muscles.

 - Improvement of lower extremity alignment including possible use prescription of custom foot orthotics.

 Can the Barr Center Help You with Hip Pain Relief?